KaoM3/CSNETWK_Local-Social-Networking-Protocol/README.md

 - `--port PORT_NUM`: Overrides the default port located in `config.py`
 - `--verbose`: Toggles verbose mode to on

 ## Adding New Message Types
 Each message is represented as a python file under the `messages/` folder.
-These are dynamically loaded by `router.py` and as such, each message type should:
+These are dynamically loaded by `router.py`.
+Instantiating new messages would also be automated and as such, each message type should:

 - Inherit from `BaseMessage`, an abstract class defining what functionality the message should implement.
 - Include `__schema__` under the implementing class, which dictates the format of the message type.
 - Include `__message__` inside the module, which points to the implementing class.
+- Match constructor variable ordering and name with its field names as defined in `__schema__` (typically lowercase versions of the keys).

 Another subfolder can be used for dynamic allocation by changing `MESSAGES_DIR` in the `config.py` file.

 ### `__schema__`
 Is a dictionary used by `validate_message` to validate the instance of the message type against.
-Each key value pair represents a field of the message
+Each key value pair represents a field of the message.
+The first key value pair should always be `TYPE`: `MSG_TYPE` where msg_type is a hardcoded value.

 - `KEY`: The name of the field (usually in ALL_CAPS)
 - `VALUE`: The "rules" in dictionary form.